kalsloos/ai-toolkit-helper/README.md

 - Designed to complement [AI Toolkit](https://github.com/ostris/ai-toolkit) by ostris.
 - Utilizes the Florence-2 model from Microsoft for advanced image captioning.
 - Inspired by and grateful to the AI Toolkit community.
+- Developed with assistance from AI language models, showcasing the potential of AI in software development.